-- Install the driver in an enclosure whose pollution degree is 2 or above or protection class is IP54 or better. - Be sure to install the driver vertically (in vertical position) shown in the figure.
+- Install the driver in an enclosure whose degree of protection is IP54 minimum if the driver is used in an environment of pollution degree 3. - Be sure to install the driver vertically (in vertical position) shown in the figure.
 Do not block the radiation openings. - Do not install any equipment that generates a large amount of heat or noise near the driver. - If the ambient temperature of the driver exceeds the upper limit of the operating ambient temperature, revise the ventilation condition or forcibly cool the area around the driver using a fan in order to keep within the operating ambient temperature.